The Reidemeister spectrum of low dimensional almost-crystallographic groups: The -property for 4-dimensional al most-crys tal lo graphic groups

-Using the techniques in \parencite[Section 5.4]{deki96-1}, we find that for an almost-crys\-tal\-lo\-gra\-phic group belonging to one of the families \(16\), \(19\) or \(22\)-\(24\), \(F\) acting trivially on \(\sqrt[N]{\gamma_2(N)}\) implies that the group is actually crystallographic.
+Using the techniques in \cite[Section 5.4]{deki96-1}, we find that for an almost-crys\-tal\-lo\-gra\-phic group belonging to one of the families \(16\), \(19\) or \(22\)-\(24\), \(F\) acting trivially on \(\sqrt[N]{\gamma_2(N)}\) implies that the group is actually crystallographic.
 Therefore we may omit these families and we are left with only \(7\) families to study.

-Note that the presentations given in this paper may vary from those in \parencite{deki96-1,de02-1}.
+Note that the presentations given in this paper may vary from those in \cite{deki96-1,de02-1}.
+Let \(\Gamma\) and \(\lambda\) denote a group and its faithful representation as given in this paper, and let \(\Gamma'\) and \(\mu\) be the corresponding group and representation as given by \cite{deki96-1} or \cite{de02-1}. \Cref{tbl:conjugacymatricesfamilies} contains a matrix \(\delta\) such that